Snasn3n/my-first-app/README.md

 # my-first-app
-My first Application with Cursor
+My first try of building an ToDo-Appliction by my own.
+I hope you will learn something new :)